My message is clear and absolute: coronary artery disease need not exist, and if it does, it need not progress.

 The program’s results were nothing short of spectacular.

 Almost all of those who came to me, who had been told there was little hope, today – twenty years later – are alive, their arterial diseases receded.
 They stand as living proof of what is possible for you and anyone else who chooses to do what is necessary to become heart-attack proof.
 And they gave me the invaluable gift of confidence as I went on to counsel and treat hundreds of additional patients.

-Dr. Esselstyn offers a different approach to disease.
-He is not focused on treating symptoms, and he is certainly not interested in slowing down the progression of heart disease.
-He is all about preventing the disease in the first place, and for those who have it, to stop its progress or even reverse heart disease.
+Dr Esselstyn offers a different approach to disease.
+He does not focus on treating symptoms, and he is certainly not interested in slowing down the progression of heart disease.
+He is all about preventing the disease in the first place.
+For those who have it, there is a way to stop its progress or even reverse heart disease.

 A message that many, including former United States president Bill Clinton, have responded to with great success.

-For more information about Dr. Esselstyn´s heart disease program, you can visit his website or buy Prevent And Reverse Heart Disease.
+For more information about Dr Esselstyn´s heart disease program, you can visit his website or buy Prevent And Reverse Heart Disease.
 His wife and daughter, Ann and Jane, have written the Prevent And Reverse Heart Disease Cookbook.
-His son, Rip Esselstyn, also has a website and has written several plant-based health books, including the Engine 2 Diet, the Engine 2 Diet Cookbook and Plant-Strong.
+His son, Rip Esselstyn, is also very active and has written several plant-based health books, including the Engine 2 Diet, the Engine 2 Diet Cookbook, and Plant-Strong.